 Governments, workers and employers are united in their pursuit of enhanced productivity because greater productivity is the primary source of improvements in living standards, the most sustainable route out of working poverty, and the basis (and measure) of competitiveness in global markets.

 The term “productivity” appears in SDG targets 2.3 and 2.4 (agriculture, in particular subsistence agriculture) and in SDG target 8.2 (total factor productivity), thus recognizing that greater productivity is essential to combat hunger, advance decent work and boost economic growth.
-SDG target 2.3 is addressed by ILO policy outcome 5 through support programmes for rural employment whereas target 8.2 is linked to policy outcomes 1 and 5.
-Both SDG targets 2.3 and 8.2 are supported by policy outcome 10 since productivity growth required the active participation of workers’ and employers’ organizations.
+SDG target 2.3 is addressed by ILO PO 5 through support programmes for rural employment whereas target 8.2 is linked to PO 1 and PO 5.
+Both SDG targets 2.3 and 8.2 are supported by PO 10 since productivity growth requires the active participation of workers’ and employers’ organizations.

 As highlighted above social dialogue is crucial to all efforts aimed at improving productivity, in particular those that adopt the “high road”.
 A recent ILO story from Colombia illustrates very well how social dialogue and collective bargaining have greatly improved productivity in the garment industry.

 SDG target 2.3 singles out women, indigenous peoples, family farmers, pastoralists and fishers as population groups that should primarily benefit from measures to enhance agricultural productivity.
 ILO programmes in support of target 2.3 should incorporate this target-group specific dimension.

 It must be noted that productivity growth, if achieved through mechanization and the use of fossil fuels, can have negative effects on the environment and contribute to climate change.
 ULO’s Green Jobs programme seeks to attenuate these negative effects by promoting greater resource efficiency and a low-carbon economy.